perfectly-balanced flavours and quality seasonal ingredients at the forefront of proceedings at all times; every dish a beautifully-presented delight

-As this smart little gastropub thrives under the illustrious ownership of The Bath Pub Company, we know for sure that we’re in for a good time here; indeed, the setting bodes well from the moment we step through the door and, straight away, digest the calm, understated design-led flourishes that liven up the stylish, relaxed surroundings.
+As this smart little gastropub thrives under the illustrious ownership of The Bath Pub Company, one knows for sure that we’re in for a good time here; indeed, the setting bodes well from the moment we step through the door and, straight away, digest the calm, understated design-led flourishes that liven up the stylish, relaxed surroundings.
 Yup, The Chequers is most definitely an ‘all good’ experience.
-What lifts this well-heeled bar and dining room up, up and away from gastropub experiences in the near vicinity, however, is Alex Betts, the head chef who took to the hob around April of last year.
+What lifts this well-heeled bar and dining room up, up and away from gastropub experiences in the near vicinity, however, is what’s going on in the kitchen… and there’s some rather exciting news to share on this subject.

 - Wheelchair access ,

 - Free wifi available ,

 - Dog friendly ,

 Official Brand Ambassadors for this year's Great Bath Feast.
 Get involved >